Monmouth Wyedean Catenians

 Visit to Kentchurch Court & Gardens, 10 August 2022

-Mike Bushell, presented with his 50-year Anniversary Scroll by Province 12 President Chris Cherry at our 77th Circle Meeting held on 18 May 2023, in the presence of 38 attendees including Mike's wife, Christine and visitors from Newport and Bristol Circles and their wives.
+Mike Bushell, presented with his 50-year Anniversary Scroll at our 77th Circle Meeting held on 18 May 2023, in the presence of 38 attendees including Mike's wife, Christine and visitors from Newport and Bristol Circles and their wives

 At our July 2023 meeting, President Tony (pictured centre) welcomed Glyn Jones back into the Circle, bringing our membership to 20 in the presence of 11 visitors.
-During lunch with our ladies, Chris Cherry was presented with his miniature bar for his second Circle Presidency.
-After lunch all 43 present were entertained by the Celtic Collectors (pictured left) consisting of three Monmouth Catenians (President Tony Forster (guitar), Dave Andrews and Glyn Jones, together with Mike Keating (mandolin), and singers Chris Lowry, Pat Stewart and Helen Quinn.
+After lunch all 43 present were entertained by the Celtic Collectors (pictured left) consisting of three Monmouth Catenians: President Tony Forster (guitar), Dave Andrews and Glyn Jones, together with Mike Keating (mandolin), and singers Chris Lowry, Pat Stewart and Helen Quinn.
 Plaudits received from attendees asserted this was our best ever meeting, hopefully securing the future of the ensemble!

 Our Presidents